 See the exhibits at Carpenters’ Hall

-In 1774, 12 brave colonies gathered to take a stand against the king of England at Carpenters’ Hall.
-Today, it’s one of the best historic sites in Philadelphia and displays the chairs of the delegates of the First Continental Congress and the original banner from the 1788 Constitutional parade.
+In 1774, 12 brave colonies gathered to take a stand against the King of England at Carpenters’ Hall.
+Today, it’s one of the free historic sites to visit.
+You can see the chairs of the delegates of the First Continental Congress and the original banner from the 1788 Constitutional parade.
+Temporary exhibits change frequently, and many are celebrating the 250th anniversary of the Continental Congress this year.
+The building is worth a brief stop for the history alone.

 Explore the Weitzman National Museum of American Jewish History